-With this idea and curiorsity of death in mind, I started to dive deeper into the meaning of what death was and how it affects the things and people around us.
-Through my research I stumbled upon an amazing funeral director, Caitlin Doughty also know as AskAMortician from her Youtube series.
-She is like, the the Green Death and Body Rights Apostle of the funerary world.
+With this idea and curiorsity of death in mind, I started to dive deeper into the meaning of what death is and how it affects the things and people around us.
+Through my research I stumbled upon an amazing funeral director, Caitlin Doughty, also known as AskAMortician on her Youtube series.
+She is like the the Green Death and Body Rights Apostle of the funerary world.
 From watching her series of videos and reading some of her books on moturary practices, I began brainstorming an idea around Eco-friendly dying.

 After this amazing journey I began building out my ideas and discussing my thoughts with professors and fellow classmates.
 After many, many, many, many iterations and ideas, I finally landed on Cherubs!
 Yes, those fat baby angels.

 Cherubs, was the name of my Eco-Friendly Death Fashion Line.
 As I stated before, I wanted the audience to connect with what I was presenting, so I focused my audience on those who were going to be affected by the growing problem of limited funerary space and the collapse of ecosystems from global warming.
 The future lies with Millennials and Gen Z, so they became my audience.

 Cherubs was my way to be creative, get my hands dirty, and get people wanting to know more about their imminent death!
 I began by building out my brand starting with the obscure logo.
 My Cherub was created to look strange, abstract and a little odd, just like the topic I was focusing on.
 To correlate with this, I chose an even funkier typeface [Cheee Variable].